CMB-S4/fabric_investigation/slicegen/README.md

 def apply():slice.apply()
 ```

-### Instantiate a Template and play with the instanitaton.
+### Instantiate the template configuration and play with the instanitaton.

 Makes sure you have installed FABRC SSH keyss and recently obtained
 a token from FABRIC.